puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 - extensionID - the 32-letter string found on edge://extensions when in developer mode.

-- updateURL (optional) is the address of the Update Manifest XML document for the app or extension.
+- updateURL (optional) is the address of the Update Manifest XML document for the app or extension, as described at [https://go.microsoft.com/fwlink/?linkid=2095043](https://go.microsoft.com/fwlink/?linkid=2095043).
 If you don't set the updateURL, the Microsoft Store update URL is used (currently https://extensionwebstorebase.edgesv.net/v1/crx).
 Note that the update URL set in this policy is only used for the initial installation; subsequent updates of the extension use the update URL indicated in the extension's manifest.

 For example, gggmmkjegpiggikcnhidnjjhmicpibll;https://extensionwebstorebase.edgesv.net/v1/crx installs the Microsoft Online app from the Microsoft Store "update" URL.
+For more information about hosting extensions, see: [https://go.microsoft.com/fwlink/?linkid=2095044](https://go.microsoft.com/fwlink/?linkid=2095044).

 If you don't configure this policy, no extensions are installed automatically, and users can uninstall any extension in Microsoft Edge.